Council Corporate Plan – 2022 to 2025 (Annual update March 2023)

 Inclusive economy

-We’re working towards a town where everyone can access education, skills and training and good jobs and where child poverty is eradicated.
+Our vision is a Reading where everyone, no matter what their background, can access education, skills and training and good jobs – and where child poverty is eradicated.

 An inclusive economy enhances wellbeing with more opportunities for more people to participate in the growth and success of the town.

-Our priority is to support the most vulnerable in our communities and to lay the groundwork for a strong economic recovery.
+Our town is dealing with the impact of the cost of living crisis.
+Our priority is to support the most in need in our communities and to lay the groundwork for a strong economic recovery.

 We are: